Yosef-S-A/alx-system_engineering-devops/0x0F-load_balancer/README.md

 + Shell script that install and configures Nginx on a server with custom HTTP response header.
   + The name of the custom HTTP header is X-Served-By
   + The value of the custom HTTP header is the hostname of the server Nginx is running on

+:one: Install your load balancer

++ Install and configure HAproxy on a server
+  + Configured HAproxy version 1.8
+  + Roundrobin algorithm is used
+  + Enables management via the init script

+:two: Add a custom HTTP header with Puppet

++ A Puppet manifest that automates the task of creating a Nginx and a custom HTTP header response.
+  + The name of the custom HTTP header is X-Served-By
+  + The value of the custom HTTP header is the hostname